Infygo/BabbelAutomation/README.md

 ### *Frameworks used*
 *Appium*
 - for testing mobile and hybrid applications

 *TestNG*
 - Used in order to cover wider range of test categories
 - Supports annotations and dataproviders making the framework robust and easily expandable to handle many test cases and suites.

 *Log4j*
-- Logging framework used to get the logs of successful and failed tests *Extentreports*
+- Logging framework used to get the logs of successful and failed tests.

+*Extentreports*
 - reporting library integratable with TestNG and other testing frameworks
 - provides enriched and crisp content of reports in form of charts and dashboard